aelkouhen/aelkouhen.github.io/_posts/data-gcp/2023-11-21-data-gcp-part-1.md

 C\- Create the database migration user: In this step you will create a dedicated user for managing database migration.

-In psql, enter the commands below to create a new user with the replication role:
+In `psql`, enter the commands below to create a new user with the replication role:

 {% highlight SQL linenos %}
 CREATE USER migration_admin PASSWORD 'DMS_1s_cool!';